bozonx/vitepress-sls-blog-tmpl/README.md

 media:
   - https://....jpg
   - https://somesite.video.mp4
-previewText: text for list item
+description: meta descr content
-metaDescr: If set it will be used in a meta descr.
-If not set then previewText will be used
+previewtext: text for list item. if not set then `description` will be used
 # ID of author of site team
 authorId: john-smith
 # Url where you can find comments of it post in social media